corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

 - Borrowing and move semantics
 - Trait-based composition (instead of Python's OOP model)

-These are fundamental concepts in Rust and it's important to get them right to become really effective.
+These are fundamental concepts in Rust that Python developers are not used to, and it's important to get them right to become really effective.

 Lifetimes are another concept that can be challenging to grasp initially, but you can get a long way without fully understanding them.
 [Don't worry about lifetimes](/blog/lifetimes) when you're just starting out.
+[Keep it simple](/blog/simple).

 Pointer handling and boxing is another area where Python developers need to adjust.
 However, beginners can often get by without understanding this in detail.